 Hands down, this is without a doubt one of our all-time favorite books in the supernatural genre.
 As stated in the intro to this post, M.R.
 James was a British scholar who wrote ghost stories on the side for fun and then read them to his friends at Christmas.
 You’d think that something that sounds so genial couldn’t possibly be scary.
 You’d think wrong.
 Some of the stories contained in this collection are, for our money, among the spookiest we’ve ever read (and we’ve read our fair share.)
 In particular, those jaded by the overly gruesome nature of much of today’s horror should read these stories and realize the truth behind the dictum, “less is more.”

-The ubiquitous A Christmas Carol is known and loved by many, but Dickens actually wrote numerous Christmas books and it is interesting to note that all but one of them contained supernatural elements.
+The ubiquitous A Christmas Carol is known and loved by many, but Dickens actually wrote numerous Christmas books and it is interesting to note that all but one of them contained ghostly or supernatural elements.
 This collection brings them all together and, truly, brings new meaning to the term “Christmas spirits.”
 A Christmas Carol is still our favorite, perhaps for sentimental reasons, but the others in here are equally enjoyable and further illustrate our point about Christmas and the supernatural going hand in hand.